Cleanup, Decontamination and Abatement

 Because even small spills can cause high levels of mercury vapors that are unsafe to breathe, mercury spill testing and clean-up should be left to experts.
 HazChem’s experience and state-of-the-art equipment allows us to detect, test and confirm the presence of mercury to handle mercury spill decontamination or abatement projects of any size.

 HazChem has tested and decontaminated thousands of residences, industrial facilities and medical facilities.
-Although mercury can be difficult to collect and remove, HazChem’s emergency response team and mercury experts are dedicated to protecting people, property and the environment from toxic mercury exposure.
+HazChem’s emergency response team and mercury experts are dedicated to protecting people, property and the environment from toxic mercury exposure.
 On-site, HazChem’s professionals work in conjunction with your personnel to assess the situation and isolate the affected area.
 Once mercury has been detected and confirmed, we recommend and undertake whatever remedial action is necessary to separate the mercury from the contaminated area and remove the harmful vapors from the air.

 - Testing, confirmation and isolation